VenoMidas/TechMate/README.md

    3. `GET /api/user` will get user information, by default it's not very much

 After running the login route above, you can try any other route you've created that requires a logged in user!

-## Deployment

-### Production Build

-Before pushing to Heroku, run `npm run build` in terminal.
-This will create a build folder that contains the code Heroku will be pointed at.
-You can test this build by typing `npm start`.
-Keep in mind that `npm start` will let you preview the production build but will **not** auto update.

-- Start postgres if not running already
-- Run `npm start`
-- Navigate to `localhost:5000`

-1. Create a new Heroku project
-2. Link the Heroku project to the project GitHub Repo
-3. Create an Heroku Postgres database
-4. Connect to the Heroku Postgres database from Postico
-5. Create the necessary tables
-6. Add an environment variable for `SERVER_SESSION_SECRET` with a nice random string for security
-7. In the deploy section, select manual deploy

 ## Built With